-Most of us would benefit from eating more oily fish, as few people obtain the omega 3 recommended daily intake of at least 450mg EPA and DHA per day.
-Omega 3 fish oil offers numerous benefits for cardiovascular, brain, eye and joint health as well as helping to reduce inflammation.
+Most of us would benefit from eating more omega-3, as few people eat enough oily fish to get the recommended 450mg of beneficial long-chain omega 3s (EPA and DHA) every day.
+The long-chain omega 3 found in fish oil offers numerous benefits for the heart and circulation, brain, eyes and joints as well as helping to reduce inflammation associated with conditions such as eczema, psoriasis, rheumatoid arthritis and inflammatory bowel disease.
 If you don’t like eating fish, then omega-3 fish oil supplements are a great alternative.

-Omega-3s are a type of polyunsaturated fatty acid named due to their structure.
+Omega-3s are a type of polyunsaturated fatty acid whose name comes from their chemical structure.

 In omega-3s, the first double-bond (where a hydrogen atom is missing) is 3 carbon atoms from the omega (methyl) end of the molecule.